Hamburg-Bergedorf Observatory

 Practical Information

-To make the most of your visit to the Hamburg-Bergedorf Observatory, consider the following practical information:
+When preparing for a visit to the Hamburg-Bergedorf Observatory, keep the following practical considerations in mind:

 Frequently Asked Questions